 “Sweet, Summer Rain,” is a phrase that is so much more than a quote from a southern movie.
 It’s a real occurrence.
 It cools the parched ground.
-It soaks the flowers.
 It gives new life.

 There’s one fact that I’ve known since childhood.
 There are hot days in Mississippi.
 Anyone who has ever taken a trip toward the Gulf of Mexico, via Mississippi, has felt the ‘sauna effect.’
 It’s at its worst in August.

 Having left my hometown 19 years ago, I return as often as I can.
 I observed something on a recent visit that I had forgotten.
 It was on one of those particularly hot days that an afternoon thunderstorm arose.
-I had declared it to be over 1000 degrees that day at least three times.
-I was sitting in the living room in my families’ house and noticed a darkening across the lawn.
+I had declared it to be over 1000 degrees at least three times.
+I was sitting in my daughter’s living room when I noticed a darkening across the lawn.
 It was so alluring that I found myself walking to the door to check the sky.

 The wind arrived first.
 I could feel a sense of anticipation as the branches whipped about.
 A few drops began to cover the sidewalks, soon white sheets of rain were sweeping the hot pavement in front of the house.

 I stepped out onto the porch and took a seat on the green bench lining the front of the house.
 The rain came so fast it spilled over the gutters and splashed onto the flowerbed near my feet.
 The climate had instantly changed.
 I had forgotten (from all those years in the Northwest Territories) how the rain lures people from their air-conditioned homes out into the open air.